Dmytro Kuleba: Foreign officer (2003–2019)

 Kuleba has served in Ukraine's diplomatic service and the Ministry of Foreign Affairs since 2003.
 He abandoned public service in 2013, citing his disagreement with Ukraine president Viktor Yanukovych's course, and chaired the UART Foundation for Cultural Diplomacy.
 He took an active part in the Euromaidan protests in 2013–2014.

 At the height of the early stages of the Russian invasion of Ukraine in 2014, Kuleba decided to return to the Ministry of Foreign Affairs as Ambassador-at-Large to launch strategic communications.
 He introduced the concepts of digital diplomacy, strategic communications, cultural diplomacy and public diplomacy into the Ministry's work.

 In 2016, Kuleba was appointed Permanent Representative of Ukraine to the Council of Europe.

 Political office (2019–2024)

 From August 2019 to March 2020, he was Deputy Prime Minister on matters of European relations.
 He also served as Minister of Foreign Affairs from 4 March 2020 to 4 September 2024.
 In an interview on 27 April 2020 he outlined what he saw as the challenges of his new position.

+Leading up to the full-scale Russian invasion of Ukraine on February 22, 2022, Kuleba was convinced that war was imminent, but underestimated the scale until days before the attack.
+Shortly before the invasion, American government officials showed him intelligence that Russia was preparing paratroopers to storm airports in Ukraine, which convinced him that a major conflict was coming.